 1/2 cup grated parmesan cheese, plus extra for serving

-Optional garnish step: preheat the oven 425° and line a small sheet pan with foil or parchment.
+To make the crispy broccoli garnish, preheat the oven 425° and line a small sheet pan with foil or parchment.
 Tear the cup of reserved broccoli florets into smaller pieces and toss them with a little olive oil, salt and pepper.
 Roast the florets in the oven until crisp and charred in places, about 15-20 min.
 Set aside.

 Remove the soup from the heat and stir in the grated parmesan.
 Using an immersion blender, coarsely purée the soup until no large pieces remain and the ingredients are an even consistency (you can also do this in batches in a blender or food processor).
-Return the pot to the stove over low heat to keep warm, adding more stock if the soup seems too thick and more salt if it needs extra seasoning.
+Return the pot to the stove over low heat to keep warm, adding more stock if the soup seems too thick and more salt and pepper if it needs extra seasoning.

 To serve, ladle the hot soup into bowls and drizzle with some more olive oil.
 Top with grated parmesan and a few of the crispy broccoli florets and/or a dollop of creme fraiche if you desire!
 Dunk with crusty bread and enjoy!